billpg/HashBack/README.md

 (Note that the initial POST request is kept open while the Issuer service retrieves the verification hash from the Caller's website.
 I am working on a separate proposal utilizing the HTTP status code 202 to allow an open request to be closed and reopened later.)

-### The POST Request Body JSON Object
+### The POST Request Body
 The request body is a single JSON object.
-All properties are of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits.)
+All properties are of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits to continue working after 2038.)
 All properties are required and `null` is not an acceptable value for any of them.
 The object must not include other properties except these listed here.

 - `CrossRequestTokenExchange`
   - Confirms this is a request for a Bearer token and indicates which version of this exchange the Caller wishes to use.